innahunchenko/coffee-shop-front-angular/README.md

-# coffee-shop-aws
-Coffee Shop Project: A full-stack application.
-Built with .NET for the backend and Angular for the frontend, this project demonstrates the integration of various AWS services
+This is the frontend application for the Coffee Shop app, built with Angular.
+It serves as the user interface for customers to browse products, manage their cart, and place orders.
+The frontend communicates with backend microservices https://github.com/innahunchenko/coffee-shop-microservices